bus-stop/x-terminal/README.md

 ## Atom Feature Request for a Built in Terminal

-If you're reading this and you would rather see Atom have a built-in terminal by default, please go over to the built-in terminal feature request [here](https://github.com/atom/atom/issues/14490), give it a thumbs up, **and** give an explanation as to why you need a built-in terminal in Atom by default.
+If you're reading this and you would rather see Atom have a built-in terminal by default, please go over to the built-in terminal feature request thread [here](https://github.com/atom/atom/issues/14490), give it a thumbs up, **and** give an explanation as to why you need a built-in terminal in Atom by default.